-- Get on a balcony either at Oz, the Pub, or Lafitte’s In Exile.
-Great people watching!
+- Get on a balcony either at Oz, the Pub, or Lafitte’s In Exile for great people watching.

 - It’s going to be hot: pace yourself and drink plenty of water.

-- Get up early one morning and stroll down Royal Street.
-You’ll feel like you’re in another country!
+- Get up early one morning and stroll down Royal Street to soak up the French Quarter vibes.

 What to Bring